 AIM Overseas is excited to present this brand new program – Food & Wine Trends and Innovation: An analysis of the Italian industry.
 This dynamic program is held at University Cattolica del Sacro Cuore campus in Piacenza, Italy – just 50 minutes south of Milan.

-This program explores two courses over 4 weeks – The Global Wine Market: Trends and Strategies followed by Food Production.
+This program explores two courses over 4 weeks – The Global Wine Market: Trends and Strategies, followed by Food Production: Tradition and Innovation.
 This program is perfect for students studying agriculture, agribusiness, marketing, business or food science related degrees!

 This program offers a mix of theoretical learning and assessment along with taste testing of products and tours of wine and food processing companies.

 *Details of the 2018 program are still subject to final change*

 Topics which will be covered in the Food & Wine Trends and Innovation program:

 - Wine quality, economic sustainability and visual merchandising